 Secure storage

-File storage solutions like AWS S3 offer a secure and reliable way to store and access files within and outside of the internal network.
+File storage solutions like AWS S3 offer a secure and reliable way to store and access files within and outside the internal network.

 Locking